Adios

 delete_workspace_file

-Delete a file.
-Requires approval.
+Delete a file after explicit approval.

 check_workspace_adios_yaml

-Check manifest security and risky command patterns.
+Check manifest security and risky command patterns before execution.

 build_workspace

-Build an artifact from workspace contents.
+Build an artifact from the workspace contents.

 build_workspace_dev